Hackers News Hackers News

 Fake confidentiality message (Source – Microsoft)

-Organizations should enable Safe Links and Safe Attachments in Microsoft Defender for Office 365, activate Zero-hour auto purge (ZAP) to retroactively quarantine malicious messages, and turn on network protection in Microsoft Defender for Endpoint.
+• Advanced Email Protection: Enable Safe Links and Safe Attachments within Microsoft Defender for Office 365.
+Activate Zero-hour auto purge (ZAP) to automatically quarantine malicious messages retroactively.

-Lastly, enabling automatic attack disruption in Microsoft Defender XDR can help contain attacks while giving security teams more time to respond.
+• Automated Attack Disruption: Enable automatic attack disruption in Microsoft Defender XDR to contain ongoing attacks and provide security teams with critical time for response and remediation.

 Disclaimer: HackersRadar reports on cybersecurity threats and incidents for informational and awareness purposes only.
 We do not engage in hacking activities, data exfiltration, or the hosting or distribution of stolen or leaked information.
 All content is based on publicly available sources.